gchrupala/speechvision/README.md

 - `places_val_rec.npy`:  mean recurrent layer activations (for each of 4 layers)
 - `places_val_emb.npy`:  utterance embeddings (after the self-attention layer)

-The mean activations (average over time) were extracted from model flickr8k-speech.zip, trained as described in:
+The mean activations (average over time) were extracted from model ...